mdn/webextensions-examples/favourite-colour/README.md

 # Favourite Colour

-Shows and stores your favourite color, in storage.local in the about:addons page for the addon.
+Shows and stores your favourite colour, in storage.local in the about:addons page for the add-on.

 Demonstrates: storing data with storage.local, runtime.openOptionsPage and creating an options page.